 “To me, someone who is quirky is willing to throw a stone into a pond with no guarantee that all of the resultant ripples will go in the expected direction.”

 “Following personal logic without questions (whether it’s emotion, career, habits, attire, etc.) rather than conventionally what one is expected to follow – but not TRYING to be unconventional so as to make others think you’re quirky.
 It’s Diane Keatonesque.”

 “Wearing mismatched socks.
 Wearing inner foibles proudly on the outside.
 Also some sort of personality that’s tied to being special or unique.
 And with it, a fear of just being a normal human being?
 Perhaps nobody is inherently more or less quirky, but it’s more of a willingness to listen to those desires and preferences and express them even when the mainstream says “TOO WEIRD!”
 Then there are the quirky subcultures.
-At Stanford, where I went to school, it’s ‘cool to be quirky.’
+Where I went to school, it’s ‘cool to be quirky.’
 Being in that environment for four years sort of ruined quirky for me.
 People constructed identities out of their quirks and used it as a barrier to true intimacy.
 So I guess I, unfairly perhaps, judge the word quirky as shallow.
 What would the word be for quirky with depth?
 Perhaps it’s your job to redefine quirky.”